 Throughout 2016 and 2017, the Nassau County Soil and Water Conservation District worked on three raingardens, utilizing grant funding through the National Fish and Wildlife Foundation and Long Island Sound Study's Long Island Sound Futures Fund.
 These raingardens will help reduce pollution carried by stormwater runoff to the Long Island Sound .
 The location of each raingarden was carefully chosen and built where it would collect the most stormwater runoff.

-Begining in 2018, the Nassau County Soil & Water Conservation District has been constructing raingardens throughout Bayville.
-Clean Water Communities reduce contaminant load and nutriend loads by installing raingardens and utilizing green infrastrcure, such as permeable pavement.
+Beginning in 2018, the Nassau County Soil & Water Conservation District has been constructing raingardens throughout Bayville.
+Clean Water Communities reduce contaminant load and nutrient loads by installing raingardens and utilizing green infrastructure.

 Bayville Village Hall